 The computer science program at WLC provides a thorough practical and theoretical knowledge of the core curriculum, giving students a strong foundation for advanced study in any of the specialization areas of computer science.
 The program emphasizes strong programming skills, and in-depth theoretical and practical study of data modeling, algorithms, object oriented design and problem solving skills.

 Wisconsin Lutheran College encourages students to consider experiential learning opportunities outside the classroom.
 The Milwaukee metropolitan area provides students with the opportunity to intern at world-renowned corporations, while gaining insight and skills necessary for the real-world application of computer science principles.
-Recent internship locations include Metavante, Milliman, Thrivent, and Zeon Solutions.
+Recent internship locations include Acuity, Generac, IBM, Metavante, Milliman, Milwaukee Jobs, Northwestern Mutual, NSA, Quad, and Thrivent.

 WLC's computer science program properly prepares students for success in graduate school, so much so that one recent graduate received a full-ride scholarship to complete graduate studies at UW-Madison.
 Another has earned a Master of Science in Information Security and Assurance from George Mason University.